 If a donor makes a gift and the donee decides, voluntarily, to pay the gift tax out of the property just received, the gift tax value of the gift is the entire fair market value of the property.
 In other words, if the donee is not obligated by the terms of the gift to pay the gift tax but chooses to pay it anyway, the donee must pay a tax based on the full fair market value of the property received based on the donor’s gift tax bracket.

 Conversely, if the terms of the gift obligate the donee to pay the gift tax, the value of the gift (and therefore the amount of the gift tax liability) is reduced.
-If a gift is made subject to an express or implied condition at the time of transfer that the gift tax is to be paid by the donee or out of the property transferred, the donor is receiving consideration (taxable as income) in the amount of the gift tax to be paid by the donee.
+If a gift is made subject to an express or implied condition at the time of transfer that the gift tax is to be paid by the donee or out of the property transferred, the donor is deemed to have received consideration (taxable as income) in the amount of the gift tax to be paid by the donee.

 The value of the net gift is measured by the fair market value of the property passing from the donor less the amount of any gift tax paid by the donee.
 In computing the donee’s gift tax liability, the donor’s unified credit must be used.